TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Useful if you run a template with special content at - say &type=95 - but still wants to keep your targets neutral.
 Then you set your targets to blank and this value to the type value you wish.

+.. _setup-config-formmailcharset:

+formMailCharset
+"""""""""""""""

+.. container:: table-row

+   Property
+         formMailCharset

+   Data type
+         string

+   Description
+         Character set of mails sent through TYPO3 mail forms.
+If it is unset, the character set defined in config.metaCharset is used.

+   Default
+         "" *(unset)*